Talk to someone about themselves and they’ll listen for hours.

 Use Mirror and Matching Techniques

-Mirror and matching refers to the act of copying the other person’s energy, tempo of voice, body language, movements, and choice of words.
+Mirror and matching refer to the act of copying another person’s energy, tempo of voice, body language, movements, and choice of words.
 When you do this, it naturally helps you build a higher level of rapport with this person.

 It could, of course, be said that mirror and matching is a form of manipulation.
 And yes, you would be right; if it wasn’t for the fact that we naturally do this anyways while conversing with people we get along with.